cout/baby_metroid/NOTES.md

 | 1     | Unused?             | $7E:0FA7+y | [enemy header + 0Dh] |
 | 12    | AI variables        | $7E:0FA8+y | 0                    |

+### Init routine

+It is important in the init routine to set the instruction pointer, otherwise the game will hang.

+### AI routines

+In addition to the init AI routine, there are five other AI routines;
+which is invoked on any frame depends on which bits are set in the active AI handler bitmask.

 Active AI handler bitmask is:

                    +----- (3) Time is frozen AI